FoxComm/highlander/README.md

 We use Ubuntu 14.04 (Trusty) as the base of our Vagrant image.
 For details about how to set this up on local Ubuntu, check out the provisioning script: [provision.sh](https://github.com/FoxComm/phoenix-scala/blob/master/vagrant/provision.sh).

+_Note:_ OpenJDK has been known to cause issues in Ubuntu with Scala.
+Make sure to use the Oracle JDK.

 ### Setup

 1. Setup the database